Panta-LLC/gameface/CONTRIBUTING.md

 - Keep PRs focused and small when possible.
 - Ensure `npm run build`, `npm run typecheck`, and `npm test` pass.
 - Link issues and describe changes clearly.

+## Feature docs are required

+For any new feature or behavior change, include a docs update under `docs/features/` based on `TEMPLATE.md`.

+Suggested PR checklist:

+- [ ] Code builds and tests pass
+- [ ] Lint and typecheck pass
+- [ ] Docs updated (`docs/features/*`)
+- [ ] Security/observability notes updated when relevant